pineapple-pizza25/serverlessFunctions/README.md

 ```
 {
   "Severity": "info",
-  "Message": "This is a test log message."
+  "Message": "We are testing the function."
 }
 ```